alemastro97/my_air/README.md

 World Health Organization considered air pollution the most dangerous threat to human health.
 A mobile app for vulnerable people able to detect hazardous pollution concentration.
 The application will make the data collected by satellites more readable and will provide citizens with air quality information.
-User profiling and gaming reward.
+It must include User profiling and gaming reward.

 ### Application Screens